dherzey/bechdel-movies/README.md

 # Bechdel movies and the Academy Awards
-This project is part of the final requirement for DataTalks.Club's data engineerring bootcamp.
+This project is part of the final requirement for [DataTalks.Club's data engineerring bootcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main).

-## Problem Statement
+## Objective

 ## Data Architecture